-Expanding Service to Eligible Individuals - Provide a description of how the local board, working with the entities carrying out core programs, will expand access to employment, training, education and supportive services for eligible individuals, particularly eligible individuals with barriers to employment.
+1. Expanding Service to Eligible Individuals - Provide a description of how the local board, working with the entities carrying out core programs, will expand access to employment, training, education and supportive services for eligible individuals, particularly eligible individuals with barriers to employment.
 Include how the local board will facilitate the development of career pathways and co-enrollment, as appropriate, in core programs, and how it will improve access to activities leading to a recognized postsecondary credential, academic or industry-recognized.

-The local area has been working with the core programs extensively for over 20 years.
-This has been reinforced by the local area's MEGA meetings, of the one-stop partners including the core programs of Department of Labor, Vocational Rehabilitation and Adult Education with WIOA Title I (adult, youth and dislocated worker), which have been taking place in an official capacity since 2003.
+The local area has a long-standing relationship with workforce entities in each county including the Chambers of Commerce/Economic Development/Local Workforce Development organizations, K-12 School Systems, DOL, GVRA, TCSG's, and local industries.
+We have been working toward common goals for 25 years.
+Our efforts are synthesized, and practices are shared through our one-stop partners and the one-stop coordinator who is funded through WIOA.
+The member of our workforce board are also closely aligned with these organizations and are leaders in their respective workforce development fields.
+Adult, youth and dislocated worker programs have been in place place in an official capacity since 2003.
 The local area has a history of working with persons with barriers and co-enrolling persons.
-The local area's practice of working with the core programs of Adult Education, Department of Labor and Vocational Rehabilitation has resulted in the local area serving through WIA/WIOA funding approximately 7% persons with disabilities, 7% offenders and 7% veterans.
-The local area is a pilot for the USDOL Disability Employment Initiative grant serving persons with disabilities.
-It is anticipated that participation in this initiative will increase the number of persons with barriers/disabilities that are served as well as coenrollment.
+The local area's practice of working with the core programs of Adult Education, Department of Labor and GVRA have resulted in the local area serving through WIOA funding approximately 7% persons with disabilities, 7% offenders and 7% veterans.
+Upon completion of the USDOL Disability Employment Initiative grant, the local area transitioned to the Employment Network through the American Disability Employment Network.
+It is anticipated that participation in this network will expand the number of persons with barriers/disabilities that are served as well as co-enrollment.
 At a minimum, it will ensure that persons will receive a more integrated and well-rounded array of services.

-The local area instituted, as a part of its eligibility process, service to underemployed persons.
+In 2017 as the unemployment rate declined, the local area instituted, as a part of its eligibility process, service to underemployed persons.
 The local area selected the 200% of the poverty guidelines as its income threshold.
+In 2019 this was changed to 150% as the economic conditions changed.
+The above actions are indicators of how the local area is continually responding to the changing economic and workforce environment.